Skip to content

 Backpressure Can cause publisher to wait Never causes backpressure

-Event delivery Guaranteed all events Guaranteed all events
+Event delivery Always receives all events Always receives all events

 Reclaim Events reclaimed after processing Events reclaimed after all consumers process

-Key guarantee: All consumers (required and optional) receive every event, even during wrap-around.
-Events are only destroyed after all consumers have processed them.
+All consumers (required and optional) are guaranteed to receive every event, even during ring buffer wrap-around.
+The bus ensures events are not destroyed until all consumers have processed them.

 Notes

-• Ring buffer capacity must be a power of 2 for efficient masking.
+• Capacity must be a power of 2 for efficient masking.

 • Optional consumers don't block waitConsumed() or flush(), but still receive all events.